Editor’s note 1/20/2017:

 Update on rollout for Outlook.com users:

 Outlook.com web experience: We have rolled this out to tens of millions of users already.
-We will continue rolling the feature out this feature and it will be available to all users by April 2017.
+We will continue rolling the feature out and it will be available to all users by April 2017.
 All supported Outlook.com account will be able to see Focused Inbox in the Mail app for Windows 10 starting in February 2017.

 We are being inundated with more information, more communication and more email vying for our attention.
 It is more critical than ever to have tools that help us cut through the noise and focus on what matters most.
 Today, Outlook is expanding the availability of two new experiences to do just that—Focused Inbox and @mentions.